Lesterpaintstheworld/terminal-velocity/research/redaction_report.md

 ## Objective for Redaction Agent
 1. **Action Statement**
-   - Review and redact sensitive information in the `research/redaction_report.md` file to ensure compliance with privacy regulations and maintain document integrity.

-## Objective for Redaction Agent

-### Action Statement
-Conduct a thorough review of the `demande.md` file to identify and redact any sensitive information related to the economic framework and character interactions that could violate privacy regulations.
-Ensure that the enhanced redaction protocols for economic data are applied consistently throughout the document.
+   - Analyze the `demande.md` file to identify and redact any sensitive information related to economic frameworks and character interactions, ensuring compliance with privacy regulations.

 ### Source Files
 - **File to Analyze**: `demande.md`